tableau/tableau-viz-lwc/README.md

 Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org.
 This includes non source-tracked orgs such as a [free Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).

-Make sure to start from a brand-new environment to avoid conflicts with previous work you may have done.

 1. Authorize your Trailhead Playground or Developer org and provide it with an alias (**mydevorg** in the following command):